zecellomaster/the-projection-room/2021 MLS/MLS Methodology.md

 A [Poisson distribution](https://en.wikipedia.org/wiki/Poisson_distribution) is a type of probability distribution that models the likelihood of a number of events that occur at a known rate within a fixed interval.
 A soccer match also has a number of events (goals) which occur with in a fixed interval (give or take 90 minutes), making a Poisson distribution a worthy method for modeling it.

 This forecast uses a nested Poisson regression, a technique utilized and described in detail by Lorentz Gilch in his [2019 African Cup of Nations Forecast](https://arxiv.org/pdf/1905.03628.pdf).
-It uses prior results and Elos from the past 3 seasons to create the distributions.
+It uses prior results and Elos from the past 3 seasons of matches (including ones played this year) to create the distributions.

-While it takes a couple of extra steps, it allows for each team's offensive and defensive relative strengths to be accounted for, which it produces [more accurate results than other methods](https://arxiv.org/pdf/1806.01930.pdf) such as two independent Poisson distributions.
+While it takes a couple of extra steps, it allows for each team's offensive and defensive relative strengths to be accounted for, which produces [more accurate results than other methods](https://arxiv.org/pdf/1806.01930.pdf) such as two independent Poisson distributions.

 ### Match by Match
 The Poisson regressions can be used in tandem with the Elo ratings (adjusted for home field advantage) to create values for the average number of goals either team is expected to score on each other if the match was played multiple times under the same conditions.
 Using these values, the probability of a each team will score a certain number of goals can be calculated.